Tableau Stabilization and Lattice Paths: Longest Increasing Subsequences

 \begin{Remark}

-Rectifying $T^{(k)}$ cannot be done one piece at a time.
-If one rectifies $T^{(k-1)}$ and then tries to attach another copy of $T$ and apply Jeu-da-taquin, the result need not be unique, unlike rectifying all at once.
+Rectifying $T^{(q)}$ cannot be done one piece at a time.
+If one rectifies $T^{(q-1)}$ and then tries to attach another copy of $T$ and apply jeu de taquin, the result need not be unique, unlike rectifying all at once \cite{MR0498826}.
 Figure~\ref{fig:obviousbad} demonstrates this.
-Hence we instead look at longest increasing sequences and Greene's theorem to analyze the shape of the rectification of $T^{(k)}$. \end{Remark}
+Hence we instead look at longest increasing sequences and Greene's theorem to analyze the shape of $\Rect(T^{(q)})$. \end{Remark}